Pivotal-Life-Sciences-DS/jargon4jarvis/investment.md

 - EDGAR: Electronic Data Gathering Analysis and Retrieval System
 - FMP: Financial Modeling Prep - informs you about stock market information for publicly traded companies
 - VDR: Virtual Data Room

+## Terms
+- "Depressed": Stock price is trading at a much lower value than its potential worth